eronnen/vscode-markdown-chess/README.md

 ```
 ````

-On an empty board you can move pieces and draw arrows/squares and copy it back to the chess code block, as shown in the GIF.
+On an empty board you can move pieces and draw arrows/squares and copy it back to the chess code block, as shown in the [demo GIF](./images/demo.gif).

 You can supply an initial FEN, and arrows/squares to mark on the board: